CMES Faculty Research Grant - updated as of 3/7/23 .

-- For award projects involving travel, awardees must complete and submit a UA Travel Authorization Form (signed by your department head and submitted to the Marshall Business Center, Marshall Bldg., Room 478).
+- For award projects involving travel, awardees must complete and submit a UA Travel Authorization Form (signed by your department head and submitted to the Marshall Business Center, via email).
+(You can add Marshall Business office staff as a CC on Travel Registry forms).
 Those traveling abroad must also register through the UA International Travel Registry.
 If your destination has a Travel Warning issued by the U.S. State Department, you must also complete the “Supplemental Travel Authorization” section of the registration.
 In such cases, the award cannot be disbursed without UA approval.
 Check current Travel Warnings at: http://travel.state.gov.

 - All research expenses must be completed within two weeks of the end of the research project.

-- Within one month of the end of the funding period, awardees are required to submit to CMES (Anne Betteridge, firstname.lastname@example.org and Megan Young, email@example.com) a brief report on project outcomes/accomplishments (maximum 1-2 pages).
+- Within one month of the end of the funding period, awardees are required to submit to CMES (Anne Betteridge, email@example.com and Julie Ellison-Speight, firstname.lastname@example.org) a brief report on project outcomes/accomplishments (maximum 1-2 pages).

 - If you receive an award, you must credit CMES as you disseminate your research.

 - Failure to adhere to any of these requirements may result in the researcher being ineligible for future CMES funding.

 Application packet should include:

 - Proposal (maximum 4 pages).
 Include title, abstract, and narrative.
 The narrative should include the project’s objectives, proposed methodology, significance, and anticipated results.
 Include what opportunities this may present for you as well as the UA.
 [See the award specifics section for more details.]